A Closer Look at the Rasmussen University – Mokena/Tinley Park Campus

-If you’re considering pursing the next steps of your education journey at the Rasmussen College – Mokena/Tinley Park campus, you came to the right place.
+If you’re considering pursing the next steps of your education journey at the Rasmussen University – Mokena/Tinley Park campus, you came to the right place.
 Let us give you the inside scoop about what you can expect as a student here.
-We talked with Chris Springer, the campus director, who has been with the College for the past nine years, to help you learn more about what makes this campus and community unique.
+We talked with Chris Springer, the campus director, who has been with the University for the past nine years, to help you learn more about what makes this campus and community unique.

 What is the history of the Mokena/Tinley Park campus?

 The Mokena/Tinley Park campus opened in 2010 and has been dedicated to student success since opening its doors.
-Located just over 30 miles from Chicago, the Mokena/Tinley Park campus is one of four campuses the College operates in Illinois.
+Located just over 30 miles from Chicago, the Mokena/Tinley Park campus is one of four campuses the University operates in Illinois.

 Where is the Mokena/Tinley Park campus located?